A row of medieval houses in Sicily on a beach & a custom sign: 'Old buildings in Europe'

 unusually shaped white medieval house in Spain

-Also, these 2 older houses in Lisbon make walking there very pleasant.
+Here are two more older houses in Lisbon, an example of why walking in Lisbon is very pleasant.
 Architecture walking and exploration is one of the best things to do in Lisbon.
 Check out my post about Lisbon to see a great number of beautiful old houses.

 Palaces and Castles in Europe